xiangshen-dk/securing-gcs-static-assets-iap/README.md

 "Cleaning up" section at the end of the tutorial.

 To complete this tutorial, you need a domain that you own or manage.
 If you don't yet have a domain, there are many services through which you can register a domain, such as [Google Domains](https://domains.google.com/).
-This tutorial uses the domain `democloud.info`.
+This tutorial uses [nip.io] for a custom domain name.

 1. [Select or create a Google Cloud project.](https://console.cloud.google.com/projectselector2/home/dashboard)